DemocracyOS/democracyos/docs/develop/permissions.md

 # Middlewares

 Some API operations are permission-aware, so when a user tries to perform any of it, the privileges should be checked.
-It is done by using Express middlewares that are implemented in `lib/forum-middlewares/index.js` and `lib/forum-api/index.js`.
+It is done by using Express middlewares that are implemented in `lib/middlewares/forum-middlewares/index.js`.